Adriano-7/mean-field-marl/README.md

 # Mean Field Multi-Agent Reinforcement Learning (MF-MARL)

 This repository implements **Mean Field Q-Learning (MF-Q)** and **Mean Field Actor-Critic (MF-AC)**, based on the approach introduced in the paper [**Mean Field Multi-Agent Reinforcement Learning**](https://arxiv.org/pdf/1802.05438.pdf).
 These algorithms enable scalable learning in multi-agent environments by approximating interactions through mean-field theory.
+We also make use of the approach introduced in the paper [**VAST: Value Function Factorization with Variable Agent Sub-Teams**](https://openreview.net/pdf?id=hyJKKIhfxxT) to train agents in a "Gaussian Squeeze" environment.

 ## Table of Contents
 - [Examples](#examples)